RobertPastor/flight-profile/trajectory/static/js/og/ReadMe.md

 #=========== avoid compressing ======================
 to avoid compressing minifying

-in file rollup.config.js suppress terser in the 1st plugin befiore the json() plugin
+in file rollup.config.js suppress terser in the 1st plugin before the json() plugin

 export default [
     {